1900 San Jose Normal football team

-The 1900 SSan Jose Normal football team represented California State Normal School—now known as San Jose State University—as an independent during the 1900 college football season.
+The 1900 San Jose Normal football team represented California State Normal School—now known as San Jose State University—as an independent during the 1900 college football season.
 The team was co-coached by three men: James E. Addicott, who was the first coach for the San Jose Normal back in 1895, coach Whitemeger, and one of the most well-known coaches of his era, Fielding H. Yost.
 This trio of leadership did not allow the San Jose Normal to repeat their record from the year before, compiling a mediocre record of 3–3–1, although for the first time all of the team's games were against collegiate opponents.